jipgg/Expected/README.md

 - `class`es to `Expected<TValue, TError>`
 ### ErrorCode
-The idea of this type is quite simple, store both an `int` as the error codevalue and a reference to a polymorphic `ErrorCategory` singleton to allow for a lightweight error object with some additional information and semantics.
+The idea of this type is quite simple, store both an `int` as the error code value and a reference to a polymorphic `ErrorCategory` singleton to allow for a lightweight error object with some additional information and semantics.
 The library ships with a source generator for generating the typical boilerplate that comes with this type of error handling, but ErrorCategories can be created manually if neccessary: